wharfkit/website/src/lib/docs/Antelope/Serializer.md

 ---
 title: Serializer
-description: An Antelope data serializer used to encode and decode compatible data types from ABI definitions
+description: An Antelope data serializer used to encode and decode compatible data types from ABI definitions.
 category: Antelope
 published: true
-requiresReview: true
 ---

 # Serializer